pcun89/CalculatorStatic/README.md

 - To support more functions (sin, cos, log), extend tokenizer, operator precedence, and evaluator.
 - This is intentionally small and dependency-free, suitable for embedding in docs or portfolio pages.

-## License
-MIT — use and modify freely.